Bi-Component Netting

 Conwed™ Bi-Component Netting in Therapeutic Applications

-SWM Conwed™ netting (formerly Rebound) is often used in composite form to reinforce, laminate, stretch, and bond different substrates.
+Conwed™ Netting is often used in composite form to reinforce, laminate, stretch, and bond different substrates.
 In therapeutic wraps, our bi-component netting provided an elastomer in the cross direction (CD) and an ethylene vinyl acetate (EVA) in the machine direction (MD).
 This netting design helped create a stretchable composite with superior fit and drapeability for a therapeutic wrap.

 All Fields Are Required